 Understanding Polystyrene

 Polystyrene is a versatile type of plastic that exists in both solid and foam forms.
 It is commonly found in many everyday items, including polystyrene cups and food packaging.
+Polystyrene is often combined with other plastics to create other products.
 Polystyrene comes in two main varieties.
 These are expanded polystyrene (EPS) and extruded polystyrene (XPS).
+Styrofoam is a well-known form of expanded polystyrene.

 EPS is lightweight and cost-effective, making it ideal for applications such as wall insulation and packaging.
 On the other hand, XPS is denser and provides better moisture resistance and insulation performance, making it suitable for more demanding construction needs.
 Both forms are widely used in the construction industry for thermal insulation in walls, floors, and roofs.

 The widespread use of polystyrene can be attributed to its versatility and practicality.
+It is used to manufacture appliances, electronics, toys, white goods, and other products, in addition to packaging materials.
 Every year, several million tonnes of polystyrene are produced to meet global demand.
 Despite its benefits, the disposal of polystyrene presents significant challenges, especially concerning environmental sustainability.

 Grasping the nature and uses of polystyrene aids in understanding its prevalence and the importance of proper disposal methods.